1jour1vin

 About the estate:

-The estate is unique in that it is the only one to extend over both the Tavel and Lirac appellations, covering 65 hectares.
-Its rounded pebbles on the surface and sandy-clay subsoil produce fairly fresh wines, as the vines suffer less from the heat than in other areas.
-Tavel contains eight of the nine grape varieties authorized in the appellation, and is a source of pride for the Bez family, who manage this magnificent estate with discretion and wisdom.
-Tavel contains eight of the nine grape varieties authorized in the appellation, and is one of the prides of the Bez family, who manage this magnificent estate with discretion and wisdom.
-With its reasonable prices, it is a model for the region.
-The wines here show tremendous aging potential and develop admirably in complexity, as regularly proven by vertical tastings.
+The estate is unique in that it is the only one to span both the Tavel and Lirac appellations in a single contiguous block, covering 65 hectares.
+Its surface pebbles and sandy-clay subsoil produce fairly fresh wines, as the vines suffer less from the heat than in other areas.
+The Tavel includes eight of the nine grape varieties authorized in the appellation; it is a source of pride for the Bez family, who manage this magnificent estate with discretion and wisdom, and whose reasonable prices make it a model for the region.
+The wines here demonstrate tremendous aging potential and develop admirably in complexity, as regular vertical tastings consistently prove.

 Hachette Wine Guide